 Outlook is published monthly and contains information about our church services and activities, local events, news from the vicarage, pages for children plus a variety of articles sent in by individuals ranging from wildlife, cookery, poems, thoughts, humour and observations about this and that – in fact there is a mixture of the spiritual and secular which is right and appropriate, all being part of God’s world.

 ‘Outlook’ goes to many homes where sermons do not, so it is to be hoped that as well as being informative and entertaining it will always show something of God’s love and compassion, forever constant in this rapidly changing world.

 It has been remarked that the magazine reflects the loving relationship that exists in our congregations, and we do so warmly welcome you to share in this.

 The magazine can always be found on the shelves to the left of the font.
 Please do pick one up every month as it will contain all the up to date information you need as well as useful telephone numbers and administrative information.

-The magazine is published monthly, except for August and January.
+The magazine is published monthly.
 Articles for the magazine can be sent to firstname.lastname@example.org.
 The deadline is the 15th of the month.
 If you would like one delivered then please contact Andrew Cole.